pkoswald/ENC4265/index.md

 # Welcome to Arman Khoobehi's Digital Portfolio

 ## About Me
 Hello, I am Arman Khoobehi.
 I am an Information Technology Major at the University of Central Florida.
 I am currently in my last semester before graduating.
 After graduating, I am hoping to start working in the industry later this year and eventually become a Systems Administrator.
+I have had experience providing tech support to my parents' business.